 The accompanying unaudited condensed consolidated interim financial statements reflect all normal recurring adjustments which, in the opinion of management, are necessary for a fair statement of the results for the interim periods presented.
-Results for the three months ended March 31, 2013 are not necessarily indicative of the results expected for the full fiscal year or for any future period.
+Results for the six months ended June 30, 2013 are not necessarily indicative of the results expected for the full fiscal year or for any future period.
+Certain comparative figures have been reclassified to conform to the current presentation.